What is a waterway?

 The Fisheries Act 1994

-The definition of a waterway under the Fisheries Act 1994 includes a river, creek, stream, watercourse or inlet of the sea.
+The definition of a waterway under the Fisheries Act 1994 includes a river, creek, stream, watercourse, drainage feature or inlet of the sea.

-This definition includes freshwater and tidal waters, both permanent and ephemeral waterways, and includes drainage features.
-It also includes channels along which fish are expected to move if they connect isolated water bodies to defined waterways during times of flow.
+Waterways may flow with fresh and/or tidal waters, and may have permanent and/or temporary flows.
+Waterways include channels or pathways along which fish are expected to move if they connect isolated water bodies to defined waterways during times of flow.
 However, it does not include isolated waterbodies where no connectivity is available.

-The ArcGIS data layer “Queensland Waterways for Waterway Barrier Works”, has been developed to help define the limits of waterways for the purpose of managing impacts to fish passage from waterway barriers.
+The mapping was developed to help define the limits of waterways for the purpose of managing impacts of waterway barriers on fish passage.

 Physical and hydrological attributes of a waterway

-Although the spatial data layer is available to make most waterway determinations, it is still only a representation of the physical and hydrological attributes that exist on site.
-Where a determination is questionable, it is the onground physical and hydrological attributes that ultimately determines whether a particular feature is a defined waterway that provides for fish passage.
+Although the spatial data layer is available to identify most waterways, it is still only a representation of the physical and hydrological attributes that exist on site and subject to the accuracy and scale of the input datasets.

 Most instream features provide habitat for fish under adequate flow conditions or, in the case of pools, during dry periods.
 Therefore, it is important to have some knowledge of the fish species for the site and their habitat use, particularly in headwater streams.
-Periodic connectivity to upstream and off stream fish habitat are also considered fish habitat.
+The ability to provide constant or periodic connectivity to upstream and off-stream fish habitat is also considered a feature of a waterway.